danio/svscala/README.md

 A re-implementation in scala of the svLis set-theoretic solid modeller created by Dr Adrian Bowyer at the University of Bath.
 Full details about svLis can be found at http://adrianbowyer.com/inge/svlis and the source code is available at https://github.com/AdrianRepRap/SvLis.

+# How to use svLis

+See the scala/example directory for examples of generating 3D models

-# Roadmap
+# Project roadmap

-My intent is to build up the software in a way that at each stage the modeller is fully usable, however the functionality will be limited at each stage.
+The intent is to build up the software in a way that at each stage the modeller is fully usable, however the functionality will be limited at each stage.
-I anticipate that the stages will be:
+The anticipated work stages are:
 1. Single plane support with model division
 1. Export model voxels in format suitable for 3D viewer
 1. Add set operations to support multiple primitives in a set